audiokinetic/waapi-client/README.md

-# Wwise Authoring API TypeScript Client
+# Wwise Authoring API Client

 To use waapi client in a Node.js project: